hadjuse/Projet-JEE/README.md

-Here is the translation of the README file into English:

 # Configuration of the MySQL Database with Docker

 This document provides instructions for setting up a MySQL database using Docker and integrating connection information into a Jakarta EE application.